 One of the most important health benefits of masturbation is that you learn about yourself.
 Having a healthy relationship with your sexuality is a vital part of being a healthy person and having an outlet to express your sexuality is essential to your mental and physical health.

 And knowing who you are, what you like, and being confident in those things just plain feels good.
 In this way, masturbation is self-care.

-But there are other benefits, ones that have been measured by those brave scientists who care about your pleasure more than they do stigma.
-Solo sex helps you a live happier, healthier life and it can even improve your relationships.
+But there are other benefits, ones that have been measured by scientists who care about your pleasure more than they do stigma.
+Solo sex helps you live a happier, healthier life and it can even improve your relationships.

 Masturbation reduces stress

 When you have an orgasm, your brain releases oxytocin, dopamine, and endorphins.
 All of these chemicals are good for you and contribute to your overall sense of well-being.
 The release of oxytocin in the body lowers cortisol, your body’s main stress hormone.